SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

 \paragraph{Blackwell GPUs.}

-On NVIDIA Blackwell GPUs, GEMM kernels use the same ``Ping-Pong'' scheduling in spirit, but the implementation differs from Hopper.
-Blackwell introduces Tensor Memory (TMEM), a dedicated 256KB on-chip memory per SM organized as 512 columns $\times$ 128 rows of 32-bit cells \citep{nvidia2022_gb200,colfax_cutlass_tmem}.
+In NVIDIA Blackwell GPUs, GEMM kernels use the same ``Ping-Pong'' scheduling in spirit, but the implementation differs from Hopper.
+Blackwell introduces Tensor Memory (TMEM), a dedicated 256KB on-chip memory per SM organized as 128 rows $\times$ 512 columns of 32-bit cells \citep{nvidia2022_gb200,colfax_cutlass_tmem}.
 The accumulator results from matrix multiplication are stored directly in TMEM rather than in registers, with the 512-column structure naturally enabling a two-stage accumulator pipeline.
 Each stage uses 256 columns: while one stage performs MMA operations via the new UMMA (Unified Matrix Multiply-Accumulate) instruction, the other stage executes the epilogue.
+This process is illustrated in Figure~\ref{fig:tmem-blackwell}.
 Unlike Hopper's WGMMA which required warpgroup-level coordination and consumed significant register memory, Blackwell's UMMA is a single-threaded asynchronous operation that eliminates register pressure for accumulation.
 This architectural change allows epilogue warps to read and process results from one TMEM stage concurrently with MMA warps accumulating into the other stage, enabling better overlap of epilogue and MMA operations compared to Hopper's ping-pong scheduling.